mongodb/specifications/source/unified-test-format/unified-test-format.rst

 waitForEvent
 ~~~~~~~~~~~~

-The "waitForEvent" operation instructs the test runner to wait until the
+The ``waitForEvent`` operation instructs the test runner to wait until the
 specified MongoClient has published a specific, matching event a given number of
 times.
-Note that this includes any events published before the waitForEvent
+Note that this includes any events published before the ``waitForEvent``
 operation started.

-If the "waitForEvent" operation is not satisfied after 10 seconds, this operation
+If the ``waitForEvent`` operation is not satisfied after 10 seconds, this
-MUST cause a test failure.
+operation MUST cause a test failure.

 The following arguments are supported: